singularian/mdencode/README.md

 * LTC: `MJh8XpUQ5wm8x1HCoQ7dewNqhrLfZZc31x`

 # Author
-MDEncode was developed by Scott Ross on a Ryzen CPU.
+MDEncode was developed by Scott Ross on a Ryzen 2700x and Ryzen 3950x CPU.

 # License